The Flight into Egypt (Harbison)

 The Flight into Egypt is a composition for solo soprano and baritone, chorus, and chamber orchestra by the American composer John Harbison.
 The work was commissioned by the Cantata Singers and Ensemble, of which Harbison was a former music director.
 The piece won the 1987 Pulitzer Prize for Music.

+The composition is based on the Flight into Egypt in the Gospel of Matthew.